geckooooo/absclock/README.md

 `YYYY:MM:DD:HH:MM:SS:MSS:NSSSSS`

-To ignore smaller units, say for rounding to the minute, simply truncate them the same way from the right:
+Resolution of the expression is determined by what temporal elements, if any, are omitted from the right.
+To ignore smaller units, say for rounding to the minute, simply truncate them:

 `E:O:R:P:C:A:YYYY:MM:DD:HH:MM`